OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 If you have any PXE boot clients with Secure_Boot_ enabled, you **must** serve the ``shimx64.efi`` first-stage bootloader image in stead of the often-cited ``BOOTX64.EFI``, see the :ref:`Secure_Boot_Setup` section.
-Note: See the article grubx64_versus_shimx64_ and the shim_ homepage.
+See also the article grubx64_versus_shimx64_ and the shim_ homepage.

 You should therefore serve the ``shimx64.efi`` first-stage bootloader image::